-At the discretion of ASIT or the ambulance crew, if a racer displays symptoms of concussion paramedics will administer a SCAT2.1 or similar concussion evaluation protocol, and will provide results of that test to ASIT.
-Racers who exhibit clear signs of concussion may not ride on track again that event.
+At the discretion of ASIT or the ambulance crew, if a racer displays symptoms of concussion, paramedics will administer a SCAT2.1 or similar concussion evaluation protocol and will provide results of that test to ASIT.
+Racers who exhibit clear signs of concussion may not continue to ride at that event.

 During race weekends, ASIT retains hard copies of OMRRA Medical Forms for all participating racers and volunteers.
-In case of an accident requiring ambulance transport to a medical facility, ASIT will give a copy of the form to ambulance and/or hospital personnel.
+In the case of an accident requiring ambulance transport to a medical facility, ASIT will give a copy of the form to ambulance and/or hospital personnel.